 Chuck had nicely developed muscles but not a lot of height.
 He had a tattoo, as well, of James Joyce on one of his forearms, and a tattoo of Emily Dickinson on the other.
 Chuck thought the two faces looked quite a bit alike.
 He enjoyed the way their chins moved ever so slightly as he lifted weights or typed on his keyboard.
 They looked like they might begin a conversation at any moment, and that seemed a fine thing for two such notables to do.

-Chuck had been writing plays for twenty years, and people liked them a lot.
+Chuck had been writing plays for 20 years, and people liked them a lot.
 He put tough people—hitchhikers, farmers, rural thugs, ruined ladies, country lawyers—in tough situations and let them speak plainly of their hurts and joys.
 His characters could orate, too, or curse or cry as the need arose.
-Critics regularly said that Chuck's plays either made you want to hug the playwright whose pain sprawled so sadly on the stage, or else punch his nose out through his ears because the man was savage, simply savage.
+Critics regularly said Chuck's plays either made you want to hug the playwright whose pain sprawled so sadly on the stage, or else punch his nose out through his ears because the man was savage, simply savage.

-Unfortunately, Chuck had never had the sort of ball-grabbing, sinus-squeezing play that might have knocked him into the big time, so his following remained small, if loyal--small enough, however, that it limited Chuck to theaters made out of old movie houses or renovated churches or the basements of various sorts of buildings.
+Unfortunately, Chuck had never had the sort of ball-grabbing, sinus-squeezing play that might have knocked him into the big time, so his following remained small, if loyal—small enough, however, it limited Chuck to theaters made out of old movie houses or renovated churches or the basements of various sorts of buildings.
 Since Chicago has no Broadway, Chuck told people his work was performed off-Loop, sometimes off-off-Loop.

 Chuck, then, worked hard, but he didn't make very much money.
 When he told his neighbors what he did for a living, most of them became squinty-eyed and looked a little confused, because art is like that.
-They saw Chuck cleaning his gutters and mowing his lawn or emptying his car of grocery bags, and it seemed odd to them that an artist would do such things.
+They saw Chuck cleaning his gutters and mowing his lawn or emptying his car of grocery bags, and it seemed odd to them an artist would do such things.
 Walking around in sandals, however, the way he often did, even in winter, and wearing the floppy, broad-brimmed hats he wore because the sun had once grown a small skin cancer on his nose, that seemed more normal for an artist—something a working man wouldn't do.

-June Charles taught third grade in Emily Handy and made a lot more money than Chuck, although she regularly led that cadre of teachers who complained that they didn't make enough money, or they didn't make money at all in accord with their worth, or that they didn't even make enough money to compensate for the things they had to buy for their classrooms.
+June Charles taught third grade in Emily Handy and made a lot more money than Chuck, although she regularly led that cadre of teachers who complained they didn't make enough money, or they didn't make money at all in accord with their worth, or they didn't even make enough money to compensate for the things they had to buy for their classrooms.
 June regularly bought pencils and crayons and construction paper with her own money.
 Now and then she would get a good deal from some school supplier or educational distributor who happened to be underwriting one of Chuck's plays, but recent years had found her increasingly rankled both that she had to do that, and that she might be beholden to her husband for the bargains.

 It's easy to see, then, a certain sparkiness existed between June and Chuck.
 They loved each other, but June wanted some of the nicer things in life.
 When Chuck said he thought he was one of those nicer things, June said she meant shoes not always on sale or a car where the horn didn't honk whenever you turned on the radio.

 One time she called Chuck a lout and said she had no respect for him.
-Chuck wanted to say something about that, but she'd been talking to a neighbor, and Chuck didn't want to show that he'd overheard the conversation.
-It made him feel bad, though, both that June thought it, and that now the town would know she thought it.
+Chuck wanted to say something about that, but she'd been talking to a neighbor, and Chuck didn't want to show he'd overheard the conversation.
+It made him feel bad, though, both that June thought it, and now the town would know she thought it.